 When a muscle is injured through physical exertion (like weightlifting) or physical contact (like a bruise), the body’s response is to cause swelling and redness at the site.
 Highly specialized cells, called macrophages, flood the injured region and start the process of removing cellular debris, which is necessary for healing to begin.

 These macrophages are part of the body’s initial response to muscular damage, and as they begin to collect near the injury, swelling occurs.
 A short time later, the body begins to regenerate new blood vessels to provide nutrients to the area, and the road to recovery begins.

 Rather than focusing on visible signs of swelling, new research sought to determine whether icing really improved this complex process of cellular regeneration.
 The results bucked conventional wisdom.

-In 2015, a group of researchers at the Institute of Health and Biomedical Innovation at the Queensland University of Technology studied the role ice and inflammation played in the process of recovery from injury.
+In 2015, a group of researchers at the Institute of Health and Biomedical Innovation at the Queensland University of Technology studied the role of ice and inflammation in the process of recovery from injury.
 They believed the goal of treating contusions shouldn’t be to simply reduce swelling or pain, but instead to speed up recovery.

 The researchers studied two groups of mice with muscle injuries.
 The control group was allowed to heal without any intervention, while the experimental group was given ice within five minutes of the injury for an interval of 20 minutes.
 This was observed and repeated over the course of several days.

-Researchers observed that although there were a higher numbers of inflammatory cells at the injury site in rats that had been treated with ice, the creation of new blood vessels slowed.
+Researchers observed that although there were higher numbers of inflammatory cells at the injury site in rats that had been treated with ice, the creation of new blood vessels slowed.
 As mentioned above, these new blood vessels are key to long-term healing.
 As a result of this slower process, it took almost 28 days for the icing group to finally catch up to the non-icing group in terms of regenerating muscle fibers and vascular cells.

 Researchers concluded that using ice immediately after an injury may actually decrease recovery time.